 Tel: +1 434-982-3749

 UHW/MSB, Room 6111A

 Assist in design and conduct of clinical trials in research areas that have significant Public Health relevance in the US and developing countries

-As a member of the research faculty at the Center, I am involved in management of study procedures and data for the ongoing research study to understand and identify the “Biological markers associated with nutritional deficiency, susceptibility to infectious diseases and performance of vaccines among young infants” currently underway in Dhaka, Bangladesh and Kolkata, India.
-In collaboration with the Biomedical Informatics department at Public Health Sciences, I am assisting in developing an Electronic Data Capture and Data Management Module to promote a secure web-based data entry system to allow online review of data quality, study progress and generate summary reports.
+As a member of the research faculty at the Center, I am involved in management of study procedures and data for the ongoing research studies to understand and identify the “Biological markers associated with nutritional deficiency, susceptibility to infectious diseases, and role of Th17 in severe and recurrent C.Difficile infection” currently underway in Dhaka, Bangladesh and at UVA.
+I am assisting in developing an Electronic Data Capture in REDCap to promote a secure web-based data entry system to allow online review of data, study progress and generate summary reports.

 - Ram.M, Gupte,N., Nayak, U., Kinikar,A., Khandve,M., Shankar,A., Sastry, J., Bollinger, R., Gupta, A. For SWEN India and BJMC-JHU Clinical Trials Study Team (2012) “Growth patterns among HIV-exposed infants receiving nevirapine prophylaxis in Pune, India”, BMC infectious Diseases 12: 282-293, 2012. doi: 10.1186/1471-2334-12-282.